zchochul/AliceO2/README.md

 ```
 git remote add origin https://github.com/<your-github-username>/O2Physics
 ```
 When you use `git status` you will be able to display the state of the working directory and the staging area.
 It lets you see which changes have been staged, which haven't, and which files aren't being tracked by Git.
-If you want to add files to your branch (for example **femtoworld**) use:
+If you want to add files to your branch (for example **femtouniverse**) use:
  1. `git branch -vvv` <-- it tells you on which branch you are on <br>
  2. `git checkout <desired-branch>` <-- in this way you can switch to your desired branch <br>
  3. `git fetch upstream` and `git rebase upstream/master` <-- to update the master branch of your forked repository